-If a B Sample analysis is requested by the Athlete, the IPC shall make the appropriate arrangements to conduct the B Sample opening and analysis as soon as reasonably possible and will inform the Athlete and the Athlete's NPC of such date and time.
+If a B Sample analysis is requested by the Athlete or by the IPC, the IPC shall make the appropriate arrangements to conduct the B Sample opening and analysis as soon as reasonably possible and will inform the Athlete and the Athlete's NPC of such date and time.

-The B Sample analysis shall be carried out in the same WADAaccredited laboratory (or other laboratory approved by WADA) used for the A Sample analysis.
+The B Sample analysis shall be carried out in the same WADA-accredited laboratory (or other laboratory approved by WADA) used for the A Sample analysis.